 Den här webbplatsen använder tjänsten Talande webb för uppläsning av innehåll på webbplatsen.

-An exhibit and window on the 16th century that is not just about noblemen and science.
-In the digital exhibition Insula Hvæna, we meet the 16th-century residents of Ven – the farmers, fishermen and children of the village.
+The Tycho Brahe Museum wants to create an experience channel to the 16th century, that not only tells about the nobility and science.
+In the digital exhibition "Insula Hvæna" we also meet the natives of the 16th century - the farmers, the fishermen and the children in the village.

-Latest updated by Caroline Larsson
+Latest updated by Anne-Marie Fäldt